jasmin-alvarez/Methods/README.md

 var str = "Hello world!";
 str.repeat(2);

-Replace :The replace() method searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
+8)Replace :The replace() method searches a string for a specified value, or a regular expression, and returns a new string where the specified values are replaced.
 Time Complexity: O(n)
 Example :
 Return a string where "Microsoft" is replaced with "Apple":